 Complete the ELA and World Languages requirements and also reach "Developing" (Level 3) proficiency per the proficiency scale in all 4 domains on the most recent state-identified English language proficiency test

 World Language Options for Establishing Intermediate Low Proficiency

 Only 1 of these options is needed for each World Language on the Global Languages Endorsement

-- Use the Credit by Demonstrated Mastery (CDM) Policy to establish Intermediate Low Proficiency
+Use the Credit by Demonstrated Mastery (CDM) Policy to establish IL Proficiency or higher

 The identification and notation on the student transcript is now automated in PowerSchool.

 If a higher level of proficiency is correlated with the external exam score or the CDM course level, then that proficiency level will be posted on the transcript for the GLE.